Call Us

 Availability

-Clients reach us searching in many ways, for the best extreme DUI lawyer in Arizona, for lawyers who handle super extreme DUI charges, or for Phoenix extreme DUI defense and a Scottsdale extreme DUI attorney.
-However you found us, Tamou Law Group defends extreme and super extreme DUI cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, with representation statewide.
-Call 623-321-4699 for a free, confidential consultation, 24/7.
+Clients reach us searching for the best extreme DUI lawyer in Arizona, lawyers who handle super extreme DUI charges, or Phoenix extreme DUI defense and a Scottsdale extreme DUI attorney.
+Our Phoenix criminal defense lawyers and Scottsdale criminal defense attorneys defend extreme DUI and other DUI cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, from offices in both cities.
+This page is part of our Arizona dui charges practice.
+Call 623-321-4699 or contact our team for a free, confidential consultation, 24/7.

 Common Questions